Energy Conservation Act

 The expectations in regard of fuel efficiency as prescribed by the Government through Gazette Notification, 30 January 2014, requires a formulaic improvement which broadly is equivalent to the average fleet fuel efficiency improving to 18.2 km/l by 2016-17 and further to 21 km/l by 2021-22.
 These targets imply annualised improvement of 1.7% and 3.0% respectively going forward.

-In August 2022, the Energy Conservation (Amendment) Bill, 2022 passed into law and amended the the Energy Conservation Act.
+In August 2022, the Energy Conservation (Amendment) Bill, 2022 that amends the Energy Conservation Act, was passed in the lower house (Lok Sabha).
 The bill focuses on energy transition, promoting renewable energy sources and green hydrogen.
 Major amendments, amongst others, include: allowing the government to provide a carbon trading scheme, specifying an energy conservation code for large buildings and provide for the formation of the Bureau of Energy Efficiency.
+As of October 24th, the bill still awaits to be debated in Rajya Sabha (the upper house of Parliament), probably in December 2022, prior to becoming an act.